easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_04_module_naming_schemes.md

-Next to the module naming schemes that are included with EasyBuild, you can also define your own module naming scheme (MNS), and configure EasyBuild to use it (which is eactly what has been done on LUMI to remove a feature of the default ``EasyBuildMNS`` scheme that we do not use).
+Next to the module naming schemes that are included with EasyBuild, you can also define your own module naming scheme (MNS), and configure EasyBuild to use it (which is exactly what has been done on LUMI to remove a feature of the default ``EasyBuildMNS`` scheme that we do not use).

 ### Implementation